ruslano69/SHP/README.md

 A: SXG requires special certificates and focuses on prefetching.
 SHP uses standard TLS certs and focuses on parsing security.

 **Q: What's the performance overhead?**
 A: Signature verification: ~1-2ms.
-Strict parsing savings: ~10-50ms.
-Net gain.
+Initial parsing: similar to HTML5.
+Future: browsers can optimize for trusted content (potentially 15-30% faster when ecosystem matures).

 **Q: Who will adopt this?**
 A: Government regulation (like GDPR) can mandate SHP for public portals.
 Financial/healthcare sectors adopt for compliance.